 Once you know your placement, you are encouraged to communicate/visit your cooperating teacher to begin forming relationships with the teacher and school for the spring.
 You may request student lists, curriculum, course materials, information about technology that is used, etc. While your first official day isn’t until early January, there is a lot you can do to ease your transition before then.

-You will need to dress professionally five days a week—this will mean different things in different schools (i.e., ties for some, not for others), but in general, you should be prepared with professionally appropriate clothing and shoes in good repair.
+You will need to dress professionally five days a week—this will mean different things in different schools.
+In general, you should be prepared with professionally appropriate clothing and shoes in good repair.
+You may use funds from your stipend to update your professional wardrobe, if needed.

 You may choose to register as a substitute teacher in your district.
 We encourage you to do so in order to be compensated for any days that your cooperating teacher needs to be out.
 Contact your district office for specific details about substitute registration, as it varies widely from district to district.
 A few districts require you to “give” up to three days to cover professional development for your cooperating teacher, but you should always be compensated for personal/sick days that you cover.
 Some districts will not allow you to register as a substitute teacher until you have received your bachelor’s degree, but we try to only place you in districts where you will be eligible.